MicrosoftDocs/dynamics-365-project-operations/articles/project-accounting/project-adjustments.md

 Users can access the adjustment functionality from multiple locations including:

+- Using the adjust transactions form accessible from Project Management and accounting - > setup.

+- Using the Adjustment button within the Posted project transactions form accessible from Project Management and accounting - > Transactions.

-- adjust transactions by using the Adjust Transactions form, the Posted project transactions form, and the Posted transactions link from within a Project.
+- Using the Adjustment button within the Posted project transactions form within the context of a project, accessible from Project Management and accounting - > All projects.

 To allow for adjustments you will need to enable one or more transaction statuses within project management and accounting parameters to yes.
 Example transaction statuses would be posted transactions, invoiced transactions, or eliminated transactions.